YourOrdinaryCat/YourOrdinaryCat/README.md

 # Welcome
-I am a person.
-Not a good one, but a person nonetheless.
+I am a person who uses the Wii U Deluxe Set Yarn Yoshi in the videogame Yoshi's Woolly World released for the

 ## About Me
 - I speak Spanish, English, and a bit of French
-- From Colombia, 18, he/him, Wii U owner
+- From Colombia, 18, he/him
 - University Student, System Engineering

 ## Programming Languages